dojot/docs/source/concepts.rst

 templates is `DeviceManager`_ .

 The `DeviceManager` documentation on GitHub ReadMe explains in more depth all the available operations.
-You can found the link in :doc:`./components-and-apis`.
+You can find the link in :doc:`./components-and-apis`.

 Flows